AdityaCS19B019/AdityaCS19B019/README.md

 # 💫 About Me:
-I am a  student at IIT Tirupati with a passion for computer science and looking forward to further my experience in this area
+I am Aditya.
+I am a final year CSE student at IIT Tirupati.I am very passionate for Computer Science and looking forward to further my experience in this field.

 ## 🌐 Socials: